qifeikeji/obsidian-foldercanvas-plugin/README.md

 ## Expected Behaviors

--   A canvas file will be created only if 1 or more markdown files are found in the folder.
+-   A Canvas file will be created only if 1 or more markdown files are found in the folder.
 Otherwise, a notice will be displayed: `"The folder is empty!"`
--   A canvas file will be created in the parent folder of the files.
+-   A Canvas file will be created in the parent folder of the files.
--   Nested folders are ignored; only the direct 1st level files will be included in a canvas.
+-   Nested folders are ignored; only the direct 1st level files will be included in a Canvas.
--   A filename for each new canvas will be incremented if a canvas file with the same name is found in the parent folder.
+-   A filename for each new Canvas will be incremented if a Canvas file with the same name is found in the parent folder.
+-   If `Watch Canvas folder` is enabled, changes in the folder will be reflected in the latest Canvas file.
--   If a canvas file is renamed, `Watch Canvas folder` will work only if `Canvas filename pattern` is updated to match the new name.
+-   If a Canvas file is renamed, `Watch Canvas folder` will work properly if `Canvas filename pattern` is updated to match the new name.

 ![Folder Canvas Settings](/public/data/foldercanvas-watch.png)